2DIsBetterThan3D/Funny_memes/README.md

 #This site is for fun not making fun of songs

 #Important if you whant to edit this site create your own branch!!!
-I will block all useres who edit the main or testing branch with out my permision!!!
+I will block all useres who edit the main or a branch ont ownd by that user  with out permision!!!

 #Note: not responsable for eardrums being destroyed